Forgiveness

 Nancy checked the Yellow Pages for a tow truck that honored AAA membership.
 Fortunately, this service was available in nearby Portersville, which was not shown in our Rand McNally Road Atlas.

 The owner-driver arrived shortly and hooked up the van.
 We all piled into his spacious cab.
 He ran one of two auto-repair shops in Portersville.
 His specialty was domestic cars.
-In the meantime, his wife was trying to contact the meachanic who handled the foreign market to see if we could drop the van off at his place.
+In the meantime, his wife was trying to contact the mechanic who handled the foreign market to see if we could drop the van off at his place.
 The latter mechanic and his wife were out for the evening, and the babysitter didn’t have the authority to accept the vehicle.

 The van spent the night at the domestic-auto repair shop, across the road from the owner’s rural home.
 The owner’s wife gave us a ride to the local motel, which she had already called on our behalf.
 She would continue arranging to get the van over to the foreign-car garage.